“To move, to breathe, to fly, to float, to roam the roads of lands remote, to travel is to live.”

 Explore More About Hans Christian Andersen

-If you’re interested in learning more about Hans Christian Andersen and their impact on history, here are some recommended resources:
+If you’re interested in learning more about Hans Christian Andersen and his impact on history, here are some recommended resources:

 - Quote Books: Hans Christian Andersen Quotes